thommaskevin/TinyML/20_Q_Learning/README.md

 ###   2.4 - Convergence Considerations

-Q-Learning converges to the optimal policy \( \pi^*(s) \), assuming all actions are explored infinitely often and the sum of the learning rates \( \alpha \) over time also converges to zero.
+Q-Learning converges to the optimal policy $\pi^*(s)$, assuming all actions are explored infinitely often and the sum of the learning rates $\alpha$ over time also converges to zero.

-- **Exploration vs. Exploitation**: The ε-greedy policy is often used, where with probability ε the agent chooses a random action (exploration), and with probability \( 1 - ε \) chooses the best action based on the Q-table (exploitation).
+- **Exploration vs. Exploitation**: The ε-greedy policy is often used, where with probability ε the agent chooses a random action (exploration), and with probability $1 - ε$ chooses the best action based on the Q-table (exploitation).

-- **Learning Rate \( \alpha \)**: It should decrease, but not too quickly, to ensure that new learning can be incorporated while not completely discarding old knowledge.
+- **Learning Rate $\alpha$**: It should decrease, but not too quickly, to ensure that new learning can be incorporated while not completely discarding old knowledge.

 ###   2.5 - Numerical Example of Q-Learning for Forecasting